argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 But from the people’s perspective, there is also discontinuity with their expectations.

 *“Son of Man” also refers to human frailty.
 It’s used 93 times to refer to the suffering Ezekiel.
 And it is often used in the first half of the Old Testament to emphasize the difference between man and God.
 Contradiction in terms?
-In fact, no.  Jesus was both the deific figure of Daniel 7 and the suffering servant of Isaiah 53.*  As we see in John’s Gospel (12:34), where the crowd clearly equates the “Son of Man” with the Messiah.
+In fact, no.  Jesus was both the deific figure of Daniel 7 and the suffering servant of Isaiah 53.*  As we see in John’s Gospel (12:34), the crowd clearly equates the “Son of Man” with the Messiah.
 “Then the crowd replied to him, “We have heard from the law that the Messiah will remain forever.
 So how can you say, ‘The Son of Man must be lifted up’?
 Who is this Son of Man?”

 Clearly Jesus’ portrayal of the son of man as one who was to suffer and die was contrary to the crowds understanding of the expected Messiah.

-So, the first thing we learn in the book of Mark about Jesus is that he is the Son of Man — in both seemingly opposite context of the term in the Old Testament.
+So, the first thing we learn in the book of Mark about Jesus is that he is the Son of Man — in seemingly opposite context of the term in the Old Testament.

 ### Jesus has Authority